 The simplest way to view a sales pitch definition is that it includes everything that is said to a prospective buyer while trying to drive demand for a particular product or group of products.

-With that, a lot of people will view a pitch as being something said to a prospect when the salesperson is trying to sell something over the phone on a cold call or in a presentation type of setting.
+Many people view a pitch as something said to a prospect when the salesperson is trying to sell something over the phone on a cold call or in a presentation-type setting.

-But a sales pitch can take many different shapes in terms of the type of communication format.
-It could also include what is said in an email, in a voicemail message, in a networking conversation, blog post, brochure, website, TV or radio ad, etc. Basically, any way that a company or salesperson is communicating to a prospective buyer to try to drive demand for a particular product could be considered as a pitch under the sales pitch definition.
+But a sales pitch can take many different forms in terms of communication format.
+It could also include what is said in an email, voicemail message, networking conversation, blog post, brochure, website, TV or radio ad, etc. Basically, any way that a company or salesperson communicates to a prospective buyer to try to drive demand for a particular product could be considered a pitch under the sales pitch definition.

 A Product Does Not Have to Be a “Product” in a Pitch